-The Chicago Police Department did not comply with the clear and present danger reporting requirements for law enforcement agencies under Illinois' Firearm Owners Identification (FOID) Card Act, having only submitted two forms over more than three years This quarterly report provides an overview of the operations of the Office of Inspector General (OIG) during the period from April 1, 2018, through June 30, 2018.
+The Chicago Police Department did not comply with the clear and present danger reporting requirements for law enforcement agencies under Illinois' Firearm Owners Identification (FOID) Card Act, having only submitted two forms over more than three years from April 1, 2018, through June 30, 2018.
 The report includes statistics and narrative descriptions of OIG's activity as required by the Municipal Code of Chicago (MCC).